sallkhad/SeeSD/README.md

 At SeeSD, we are committed to fostering Science, Technology, Engineering, and Mathematics (STEM) education, encouraging critical thinking, and scientific literacy from K-12 and beyond in Senegal.

-:memo: **How to Get Involved:** :computer:
+:memo: **How to Get Involved:**
-Contribute to help us design our online platform Afreecademy.
+:computer: Contribute to designing our online learning platform (http://afreecademy.org)
+:book: Contribute to designing online contents
-Contribute to creating our bimonthly newsletter
+:newsletter: Contribute to creating our bimonthly newsletter
-Help us organize our first conference [SeeSD.Senegal@gmail.com] Contribute to other online resources [Link to projects that can be conributed to]
+:conference: Help us organize our first conference [SeeSD.Senegal@gmail.com]

 This is [roadmap.md] whatare planning to do for the year of 2016.
 Check it out and let us know if you want to help